haizilin/sitework-zf2-refactoring/README.md

 sitework
 ========

-Refactoring for private homepage using ZF2 and Propel Vendor Namespaces:
+Refactoring for private homepage using ZF2, Propel and more.

+Vendor Namespaces:
 - Zend
 - Propel